Session & Workshop booking form

-How much do I need to earn for each bracket?
+How much should I earn for each rate?

-I don’t specify income bands because other factors vary:
+I don’t specify income bands because so many other factors vary such as:

 - Number of dependents

-- Global variations in the cost of living
+- Local and global variations in the cost of living

 - My current availability of low rate sessions